forests the exposed coastal reefs

 Main Threats

 None significant.
 This species is common and widespread on rocky reefs.
-Localised threats include coastal development, pollution, sedimentation from land clearance, and climate change affecting water temperature and clarity.
+Localised threats include coastal development, pollution, sedimentation from land clearance, and climate change.

 Population